aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 As data formats, we should consider that:

-- Plain text and HTML are highly situational, but they can save CPU cycles on the client side.
+- Plain text and HTML are highly situational, but they can save CPU cycles on the client-side.
 - XML is widely available and supported, but it's verbose and slow to parse.
 - JSON is lightweight and quick to parse.
-- If you want to transfer huge amounts of data, it's best to use custom formats, designed by both the client and the server side.
+- If you want to transfer huge amounts of data, it's best to use custom formats, designed by both the client and the server-side.

 When requesting data:

-- XHR gives you the most control and flexibility, even though it treats data as string, slowing down the parse time.
+- XHR gives you the most control and flexibility, even though it treats data as a string, slowing down the parse time.
 - Dynamic script tag insertion allows for cross-domain request and native execution of JavaScript and JSON, though you cannot control more.
 - Multipart XHR can be used to reduce the number of requests, though it does not cache any received resource.